helioforecast/auroramaps/README.md

 # AURORAMAPS

-running the OVATION aurora model with input from the PREDSTORM L1 solar wind forecast, and plotting the results with cartopy.
+Running the OVATION aurora model in python.
+Solar wind input comes from OMNI2 data or the PREDSTORM L1 solar wind forecast.
+The results are plotted with cartopy on different types of world maps.

-(work in progress, May 2019)
+(Work in progress, May 2019, C. Moestl)